muldjord/boris/data/behaviours/README.md

 * oneShot: This behaviour will be played from start to finish and then switch to a new behaviour
 * doNotDisturb: If this exists, Boris will not be disturbed by the mouse or other Borises while this behaviour is in progress

+#### Flags specific to item behaviours
+* noIgnore: By default all items will be ignored by Boris for 60 seconds after it spawns to avoid him interacting with it right away.
+This flag disables that ignore period and makes it immediately active.

 ### Code defines
 The scripting language supports very basic code block defines.
 These are not functions, but rather blocks of code that can then be reused throughout a behaviour by using the `call <DEFINE>` command.